xAlpharax/NeuralODE-Notes-Projects/README.md

 ## Training

 Training the network created in dcodnn.py can be done by running the following command.
 Note that the weights and visuals are placed in their separate directories respectively.
+Furthermore, the celebA dataset and attributes can be downloaded from [img_align_celeba.zip](https://drive.google.com/file/d/0B7EVK8r0v71pZjFTYXZWM3FlRnM/view?usp=sharing) & [list_attr_celeba.txt](https://drive.google.com/file/d/0B7EVK8r0v71pblRyaVFSWGxPY0U/view?usp=sharing) and placed in drive directory.
 ```bash
 #training large DCODNN for 50 epochs with the given parameters (CELEBA)
 python3 train-node/train-celeb.py